This is part 3 of a 4-part series on T. Harv Eker’s “Never Work Again” seminar held in June 2010. Opinions expressed here are my own.

 Continue on to Part 4: Never Work Again Seminar – Days 3 & 4 Review and Conclusion

-This is part 3 of my review for T. Harv Eker’s “Never Work Again” seminar held in June 2010.
+This is part 3 of a 4-part series on T. Harv Eker’s “Never Work Again” seminar held in June 2010.
+Opinions expressed here are my own.